 Place the ladder directly underneath the fluorescent bulb.
 Remove the fluorescent tube's cover glass (if applicable), by gently pushing upward on the glass cover, then tilting it toward you.
 Some glass covers are held in place by screws at each end of the support bracket; unscrew them with a suitable-sized screwdriver.

 Hold the edges of the tube gently and twist it toward you to release.
 Some models have tubes that require the end support brackets to be gently pulled apart in order to allow the bulb to come free.
 Be sure to never put pressure in the middle of the tube when replacing it so that it doesn't break.

 Slide the new fluorescent tube back into the fitting by lining up the grooves on the end of the bulb and gently slotting it into place.
 Twist the tube to lock it in.
 Replace the glass cover.
 Switch the main circuit and light switch back on.

 Replace the starter if the light still isn't working; the starter is located in the fitting racket.
-Repeat steps 1 and 2.
+Repeat the first two steps again.
 Press the starter inward, turn it so that it faces away from you, and then remove it.
 Insert the new starter, push it into place, and it turn toward you to lock.

 Fluorescent lighting has a small amount of mercury in it, which can be toxic if someone is overexposed to it.
 Be sure to dispose of the broken light through a recycling program.

 If the tube breaks, quickly make sure that no one else is in the room.
 Turn off any heating or AC in that room and open all of the doors and windows for 10 minutes for ventilation.
 Carefully remove the broken materials and place them into a sealable bag.
 Then clean any hard surface with a damp paper towel or rag.
 Be sure to also dispose of that towel or rag in the sealable bag as well.

 Do not ever vacuum any broken fluorescent tubes.